NBA Player Tests Positive For COVID-19, Season Suspended 'Until Further Notice'

 The NBA said it did so out of an "abundance of caution" because a referee scheduled to work the game had officiated a Utah Jazz game earlier this week.

-It was as unprecedented a move as it was sudden for the 73-year-old National Basketball Association.
+Wednesday night's developments were as unprecedented as they were sudden for the 73-year-old National Basketball Association.

 Dallas Mavericks owner Mark Cuban learned of the move from a security guard during the third quarter of his team's home game against the Denver Nuggets.